klassanov/Caching.PracticalExamples/README.md

 # Caching.Demo

-This repo contains 3 practical examples about caching.
-Each example is placed in a separate folder and separate solution.
+This repo contains 3 practical examples regarding caching.
+Each example is placed in a separate folder and in a separate solution.